Nagel29/merge_conflicts/README.md

-this should be a merge conflict.
+this should be a merge conflict.git